wightsci/OneNoteUtilitiesGraph/docs/Invoke-ONWeb.md

 # Invoke-ONWeb

 ## SYNOPSIS
-Invokes the OneNote web app and loads a page.
+Invokes the default web browser and loads a page.

 ## SYNTAX